johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ![screenshot of VS Code saying "Cannot find module 'fast-xml-parser'.
 Did you mean to set the 'moduleResolution' option to 'node', or to add aliases to the 'paths' option?ts(2792)"](screenshot-cannot-find-module.png)

-Ironically, the error message was suggesting I needed to explicitly state that I wanted to use the Node.js module resolution algorithm.
-Whilst we're using Bun, we're porting a Node app - so it makes sense.
-So I made one more change to my `tsconfig.json`:
+The error message was suggesting I needed to explicitly state that I wanted to use the Node.js module resolution algorithm.
+Whilst we're using Bun, we're porting a Node app - so this made sense.
+So I made one more change to the `tsconfig.json` to satisy this:

 ```diff
   {